shiftkey/Reactive.EventAggregator/README.md

 This is an update of a blog post from José F. Romaniello about using Reactive Extensions to implement an event aggregator. [source](http://joseoncode.com/2010/04/29/event-aggregator-with-reactive-extensions/)

+### Usage

+To install it, just run this from the Package Manager Console:

+    Install-Package Reactive.EventAggregator

 ### Why bring it back?

 Three reasons:

  - I wanted a simple event aggregator, without taking a dependency on an MVVM framework
  - It should be available on NuGet
- - Demonstrating Portable Class Libaries and targetting different platforms from one codebase
+ - Demonstrate Portable Class Libaries and targetting different platforms from one codebase

-### Portable Class Libraries And Upstream Dependencies
+### Portable Class Libraries All The Things (kinda)

 I use this project as an excuse to investigate how to use PCL with NuGet, but hit some issues which made the experience less-than-appealing.

+To start with, NuGet supports installing packages into PCL projects, it is limited to these profiles:

+ - `portable-windows8+net45` - a small profile encompassing  the modern APIs
+ - `portable-sl4+wp71+windows8` - the biggest range of profiles, and thus the smallest set of available APIs

+Why does this matter?
+Because if you try and install something from NuGet into a PCL project, you'll probably see an error like this:

+    Could not install package 'Rx-Interfaces 2.0.21114'.
+You are trying to install this package into a project that targets 'portable-win+net45+sl50+wp80', but the package does not contain any assembly references or content files that are compatible with that framework.
+For more information, contact the package author.

+Hopefully in a future version of NuGet it gets better at indicating to the user which PCL profiles a package supports - so that it doesn't even show you these incompatible packages...

+Anyway, where were we?
+Ah yes, Rx.

-So `Rx-Linq` is a dependency for this package.
-If you look inside the package for Rx-Linq you see it supports these profiles:
+The Reactive Extensions are a dependency for this package and only supports the first profile (`portable-windows8+net45`) and has separate profiles for the other platforms.
+If you look inside the package for `Rx-Linq` you see it supports these profiles:

  - `Net40`
  - `Net45`